-The percent of cases rated acceptable during the fourth round of state-supported QSRs are compared to those cases rated acceptable during the first, second, third rounds.
-Bar graphs (Figures 32 and 33) depict the acceptable ratings from Round One to Round Four by domain.
+The percent of cases rated acceptable during the fourth round of state-supported QSRs are compared to those cases rated acceptable during the first and second rounds.
+Bar graphs (Figures 32 and 33) depict the acceptable ratings from Round One, Two, and Four by domain.